 In this article, we will demonstrate 2 effective ways to calculate the standard error of regression slope in Excel.
 The smaller the value of standard error will be, the closer our values will be to the regression line.
 For both methods of this article, we will use the same data set.

-1. Calculate Standard Error of Regression Slope with Scatter Chart in Excel
+1. Calculating the Standard Error of the Regression Slope with a Scatter Chart in Excel

 First and foremost, calculate the standard error of regression slope in Excel with a scatter chart.
 For instance, we want to calculate standard error from the following dataset.
 The dataset contains the price and quantity of some products.